mahdiwf/MC_Simulation_for_Stock/README.md

 The distribution of simulated portfolio returns and VaR threshold
 ![image](https://github.com/mahdiwf/MC_Simulation_for_Stock/assets/163992115/afc49e2c-8074-4243-baae-b4704aac1a15)

-Comparing VaR (Historical, Parametric, and Monte Carlo).<br>
+Now I will calculate the CVaR.<br>
 ![image](https://github.com/mahdiwf/MC_Simulation_for_Stock/assets/163992115/3528bfcd-ef2c-47f3-9640-9c4d5a1f066b)

+From this table:<br>
 A 95% CVaR of $16,374 means that the expected loss (expected shortfall) of the worst 5% scenarios is $16,374.
-My understanding is this is the total amount of investment values that fall inside the area of Alpha = 5% in graph above. <br>
+My understanding of this value is the total amount of investment values that fall inside the area of Alpha = 5% (95% Confidence), colored red area in graph above. <br>

+This table also comparing VaR (Historical, Parametric, and Monte Carlo).<br>
-When compared with Historical VaR & Parametric VaR, the Monte Carlo Simulation generated VaRs are slightly higher when the confidence level is higher.
-However, I have no experience to justify if these variabilities are normal or acceptable.<br>
+When compared with Historical VaR & Parametric VaR, the Monte Carlo Simulation generated VaRs are slightly higher when the confidence level is higher.<br>

-From the simulation result, I can get the probability of achieving the 12% return as below:
+From the simulation result, I can get the probability of achieving the 12% return using simple Python codes as below:
 >desired_return = 0.12  #Desired return (12%) <br>
 >num_success = np.sum(sim_port_avg >= initial_investment * (1 + desired_return)) <br>
 >probability_of_success = num_success / num_simulations <br>